SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-ui.md

 ## Installing the Page Transformation UI in your tenant

-The page transformation UI will be **released really soon now**...it's a matter of days...stay tuned and check back by end of November.
+The page transformation UI will be **released really soon now**...it's a matter of days...stay tuned and check back by end of November but if you want to experiment then checkout this: https://github.com/SharePoint/sp-dev-modernization/tree/dev/Solutions/PageTransformationUI/docs

 ## See also